 - Metanoia, a nonprofit community development corporation is working to create affordable homes in the Chicora-Cherokee neighborhoods.

-Carolina Services Inc. (CSI) is Charleston’s premier community space planning and improvement company.
-Contact CSI at http://carolinaservicesinc.com/ to see how we can help design, manage and implement innovative and cost-effective solutions to your commercial space.
+When it’s time to build, renovate, or upfit a commercial space, turn to Carolina Services Inc. We are Charleston’s premier community space planning and improvement company.
+Contact CSI at https://carolinaservicesinc.com/ to see how we can help design, manage and implement innovative and cost-effective solutions to your commercial space.
+We look forward to helping your business grow!